 A dental bridge supported by dental implants

-Two or more consecutive teeth can be replaced with implants.
-Instead of replacing each missing tooth with a single implant, Dr. Shulman will surgically place at least two implants on either side of the gap and they will support a dental bridge.
-This is an ideal replacement choice because implant supported bridges prevent bone loss and resemble natural teeth.
-This will enable normal chewing power and allow the patient to eat whatever they like.
+You can replace two or more consecutive teeth with dental implants.
+Instead of replacing each missing tooth, Dr. Shulman will surgically place at least two implants on either side of the gap.
+This is an ideal replacement choice because implant-supported bridges prevent bone loss and resemble natural teeth.
+Dental implant-supported bridges enable normal chewing power and allow the patient to eat whatever they like.

 A denture retained with dental implants

-The All-on-4 dental implant technique replaces an entire arch of teeth with only four dental implants.
-The procedure works by surgically placing the four implants into the jaw at a specific angle, optimizing the existing bone structure for long term results.
-A patient can have any necessary teeth extracted, implants placed, and a temporary dental restoration attached all in one surgery.
-The denture is permanently secured into place and can only be removed by Dr. Shulman.
+The All-on-4 dental implant procedure replaces an entire arch of teeth with only four dental implants.
+The procedure works by surgically placing the four implants into the jaw at a specific angle.
+The dentist optimizes the existing bone structure so that you have great long-term results.

 Mini Dental Implants

-To learn which option is best for you, schedule a dental implant consultation with Dr. Shulman today at his Philadelphia dentist office.
-You can contact the office of Drew A. Shulman DMD, MAGD by calling (855) 832-4034 to schedule an appointment.
+To learn which option is best for you, schedule a dental implant consultation with Dr. Shulman today.
+You can contact our NE Philadelphia dental office by calling (855) 832-4034 to schedule an appointment.